DrBoogie/GetClean/CodeBook.md

 The original dataset is described in http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

-# Description of the orginal data
+# Description of the original data

 The zip-file which we had to download includes the following files: